karimikkonen/sextante-manual/sphinx/source/first_alg.rst

 .. image::  img/first_alg/help.png

-Going back to the parameters tab, all SEXTANTE algorithms have a similar interface, which basically contains input parameters that you have to fill, and outputs that you have to select where to store.
+Going back to the parameters tab, all algorithms have a similar interface, which basically contains input parameters that you have to fill, and outputs that you have to select where to store.
 In this case, the only inputs we have are a vector layer with polygons and a selector to select whether we want several centroids for a single feature in case it is a multipart features, or the algorithm should generate just one centroid for each feature.

 Select the *Polygons* layer as input.
 The other field will have no effect at all, since the input layer has no multi-part features.